BharatKalluri/gardener/readme.md

 > Note: This is still an alpha product

-Gardener is a cli tool meant to organize your digital garden.
+Gardener is a command line tool meant to organize your digital garden.

+Features:
+- Back link's and wiki links support
+- Run `link` and host your notes on github pages.

 ## Workflow

-- Fork [Foam template](https://github.com/foambubble/foam-template), this will be our base setup.
 - Write notes in markdown, use wiki-links (`[[file-name]]`) for linking notes together. vs code has an excellent extension called [Markdown notes](https://marketplace.visualstudio.com/items?itemName=kortina.vscode-markdown-notes) which provides autocomplete, back-links in editor etc..
+> Note: We will require readme.md which will act as the index page of your website
 - Run `gardener link` in your notes folder.
 For every note file, it will attach a couple of lines of markdown links with a header and footer.
     These turn into actual links later on if you want to make your website public using github pages (tutorial coming soon!)
 - Push the updated files and switch on github pages if you please.

 ### Limitations
-- Although gardener handles nested files, it cannot handle file conflicts.
+- Although gardener handles nested files, it cannot handle file name conflicts.
     So, if the same file name is in two different folders.
 There will be conflicts.

 ### What is done?